talhagedikli/charge-locations-predictions/README.md

+# Demand Prediction and Placement Optimization Model for Electric Vehicle Charging Stations in istanbul
 In recent years, a transformative shift in automotive preferences towards Battery Electric Vehicles (BEVs) has gained momentum, driven by their environmental advantages and economic efficiency compared to traditional Internal Combustion Engine cars.